Danish Input for the Centenary Celebrations in Estonia, Latvia and Lithuania

 Formerly known as Efterklang, the band Liima continues to enjoy great popularity in Estonia.
 The concert will take place at the fashionable club Erinevate Tubade Klubi.

-On the very day where we mark the 800th anniversary of the Danish flag Dannebrog falling from the sky, Her Majesty Queen Margrethe II of Denmark will visit Tallinn and to participate in selected celebrations of Dannebrog’s anniversary and of Estonia’s centenary.
+On the very day we mark the 800th anniversary of the Danish flag Dannebrog falling from the sky, Her Majesty Queen Margrethe II plans to visit Tallinn and to participate in selected celebrations of Dannebrog’s anniversary and of Estonia’s centenary.

-June 15, 2019 Exhibition opening: Dannebrog and Danish golden age
+June 15, 2019, Exhibition opening: Dannebrog and the Danish Golden Age

-The Museum of National History (Frederiksborg Castle) produces a historical-analytical exhibition about the history of Dannebrog.
-The exhibition will be on display in the tower Kiek in de Kök (Tallinn City Museum) The exhibition is also planned to be shown at Fredriksborg castle in the autumn of 2019.
+Museum of National History (Frederiksborg) will produce an exhibition on the history of Dannebrog.
+The exhibition will be on display in the tower Kiek in de Kök (Tallinn City Museum) and is also planned to be shown at Fredriksborg castle in the autumn of 2019.
 Photos of selected items will moreover be publicly shown at the Freedom Square in Tallinn.

 Marking the first Danish celebration of the centenary of the Republic of Latvia, Christian IV Vocal Ensemble (Denmark) performed a concert on 17th of January at St John´s Church.
 The program is inspired by the period of the Reformation and thoughts of Luther – symbolizing ideas of freedom and independence central to the Republic of Latvia.